SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   this is the implicit Midpoint method on the drift term and is symplectic in distribution.
 Can handle all forms of noise, including non-diagonal,Q scalar, and colored noise.
 Uses a 1.0/1.5 heuristic for adaptive time stepping.
-- `SKenCarp` - Adaptive L-stable drfit-implicit strong order 1.5 for additive Ito and Stratonovich SDEs with weak order 2.
+- `SKenCarp` - Adaptive L-stable drift-implicit strong order 1.5 for additive Ito and Stratonovich SDEs with weak order 2.
 Can handle diagonal, non-diagonal and scalar additive noise.\*†